A How-To Guide for Setting Up a Simple Budget Last Updated On: November 16, 2016

 For this example, our total for monthly expenses was $3416.00, and our income was $3425.00, so the surplus of $9.00 goes into the extra line #13 in Miscellaneous.
 This will bring both of the totals at the bottom to the same amount.
 If your pay varies from each week, you will have to budget for an approximate quantity and the extra category will change each week.
 Save this money to use for weeks that fall short in the other categories.

 You can divide each category according to the comparable week due each month and allow one week for mailing.
 Some bills that are large are more easily split evenly between multiple weeks.

-In the example below the wife’s checks are shown with a W, and the husband is on the tan line with an H. Her extra babysitting money appears with the notation of “BS” in the blue.
+In the example below the wife’s checks are shown with a “W” and the husband is on the tan line with an “H.” Her extra babysitting money is shown with a “BS” in the blue.

 Notice the husband only gets paid every two weeks, and the wife gets a check every week.

 You will repeat this process until all four of the weeks represent how the money is to be used for all the income you will get for that month.
 Also, the totals for what is needed and what you have as income is the same.(see the example below)

 Next, you will title each Monthly Expense Category page with one of every category in your budget.
 Print one for each division and about ten extra because you will be adding these to the binder as they fill up from week to week.

 For example, the first page could be Rent/Mortgage; the second might be Groceries, the third Gasoline or whatever you choose.
 Continue with one category for each page until all sections on the Monthly Budget have been individually listed.
 One per page.